-Last week, congressional Democrats proposed a “Medicare for All” legislation that would eliminate all premiums, deductibles, and copays while ensuring free healthcare to “every person living in the United States.”
+As you’ve probably heard, congressional Democrats have been proposing a “Medicare for All” legislation that would eliminate all premiums, deductibles, and co-pays while ensuring free healthcare to “every person living in the United States.”
 The proposition would enable all Americans – not just those 65 and older – into the Medicare program in as soon as two years.

 According to supporters, Medicare for All will reduce administrative costs and let Medicare set doctors’ fees, hospital budgets, and negotiate drug prices.
 Read the Benefits Pro article here.

 But what does that mean for the everyday insurance agent, if anything?
 Headlines and continuous speculation will certainly have a presence in the news cycle over the next 21 months until the next presidential election.

 Take a sigh of relief courtesy of The Brokerage, Inc. President, Mike Smith.
 He recently spent time in Washington D.C. conversing with policy makers, think tanks, and elected Congressmen and Congresswomen about the future of private health insurance.
 He absorbed a general consensus: you have nothing to worry about.
 The belief is that a Medicare for All system is not on America’s horizon (thanks to our 22 trillion dollar debt and foreseeable push back from health professionals willing to accept Medicare for All).

 Additionally, Smith was surprised to discover that many of the freshman Congressmen are more in agreement about fixing the existing problem by focusing on ways to reduce the cost of care.
 There is more bi-partisan support than expected, so many of the headlines can be misleading.
 Many ideas are being considered that may not be as alluring as Medicare for All such as expanding health saving accounts to include more first dollar coverage, providing more incentives for wellness programs, and other common sense ideas to stabilize the existing Affordable Care Act (ACA) system.